SteveSandersonMS/WebWindow/README.md

    * If things don't seem to be updating, try right-clicking one of the `testassets` projects and choose *Rebuild* to force it to rebuild the native assets.
  * If you're on macOS:
    * Install Xcode so that you have the whole `gcc` toolchain available on the command line.
+   * From the repo root, run `dotnet build src/WebWindow/WebWindow.csproj`
-   * Then you can `cd testassets/HelloWorldApp` and `dotnet run` - this should build the native assets automatically.
+   * Then you can `cd testassets/HelloWorldApp` and `dotnet run`
  * If you're on Linux (tested with Ubuntu 18.04):
    * Install dependencies: `sudo apt-get update && sudo apt-get install libgtk-3-dev libwebkit2gtk-4.0-dev`
+   * From the repo root, run `dotnet build src/WebWindow/WebWindow.csproj`
-   * Then you can `cd testassets/HelloWorldApp` and `dotnet run` - this should build the native assets automatically.
+   * Then you can `cd testassets/HelloWorldApp` and `dotnet run`
  * If you're on Windows Subsystem for Linux (WSL), then as well as the above, you will need a local X server ([example setup](https://virtualizationreview.com/articles/2017/02/08/graphical-programs-on-windows-subsystem-on-linux.aspx)).